Planting the Seed: From Student to Instructor

 |0

-This work, Planting the Seed: From Student to Instructor, by Amn Donnell Ramsey, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Planting the Seed: From Student to Instructor, by SSgt Abigayl Salyer, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.